Doc-Le/PhysioActivities/README.md

 ## Intro
 #

-This idea originally came up at first as I'm a Senior Physiotherapist working in the field over the last 20 years.
-I understand the importance to have a platform/website that can provide information about the clinician and independence to make a booking/payment.
+This idea originally came up first as I'm a Senior Physiotherapist working in the field for 19 years.
+I understand the importance to have a website that can provide information about who is providing the treatment, and also the independence to make a booking and payment.
 #

 ## User Experience (UX)